Azure/aks-engine/docs/topics/azure-stack.md

 Extensions in AKS Engine provide an easy way to include your own customization at provisioning time.

-Because Azure and Azure Stack currently rely on a different version of the Compute Resource Provider API, you may find that some of sample [extensions](https://github.com/Azure/aks-engine/tree/master/extensions) fail to deploy correctly.
+Because Azure and Azure Stack Hub currently rely on a different version of the Compute Resource Provider API, you may find that some of sample [extensions](https://github.com/Azure/aks-engine/tree/master/extensions) fail to deploy correctly.

 This can be resolved by making a small modification to the extension `template.json` file.
-Replacing all usages of template parameter `apiVersionDeployments` by the hard-code value `2017-12-01` (or whatever API version Azure Stack runs at the time you try to deploy) should be all you need.
+Replacing all usages of template parameter `apiVersionDeployments` by the hard-code value `2017-12-01` (or whatever API version Azure Stack Hub runs at the time you try to deploy) should be all you need.

 Once you are done updating the extension template, host the extension directory in your own Github repository or storage account.
 Finally, at deployment time, make sure that your cluster definition points to the new [rootURL](https://github.com/Azure/aks-engine/blob/master/docs/topics/extensions.md#rooturl).